waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Agent & Tool Development

 ## A. Development Principles
-- **Data-Driven Debugging (CRITICAL):** My repeated failures with menu-navigation tools (`use_hm_from_party`, `switch_pokemon_navigator`) stemmed from fixing them based on assumptions rather than evidence. **Corrective Action:** Before writing or fixing any tool that interacts with a menu, I MUST first manually navigate it step-by-step, meticulously documenting the exact button presses and cursor behavior.
+- **Data-Driven Debugging (CRITICAL):** My repeated failures with menu-navigation tools stemmed from fixing them based on assumptions rather than evidence. **Corrective Action:** Before writing or fixing any tool that interacts with a menu, I MUST first manually navigate it step-by-step, meticulously documenting the exact button presses and cursor behavior.
 This data gathering is a mandatory prerequisite to any coding.
 - **`find_path` Reliability:** This tool has been significantly improved with diagnostic reporting.
 Future issues should be addressed by analyzing its detailed failure reports to distinguish between tool bugs and in-game puzzles.

 ## B. Development Brainstorming
+- **'Menu Analyzer' Tool (TOP PRIORITY):** A tool that can parse screen text from menus to determine cursor position, available options, and list structure.
+This is critical for creating a truly robust menu navigation solution.
-- **'Execute Battle Action' Tool:** A tool that takes an action type (MOVE/SWITCH) and target (move index/slot number) and outputs the button presses to automate battle menu navigation.
+- **'Execute Battle Action' Tool (TOP PRIORITY):** A tool that takes an action type (MOVE/SWITCH) and target (move index/slot number) and outputs the button presses to automate battle menu navigation.
+This would work in tandem with the `master_battle_agent`.
 - **'Stuck Loop Detector' Agent:** Could analyze move history and game state to identify and diagnose repetitive failures, suggesting alternative hypotheses.
 - **'Map Analyzer' Tool/Agent:** A reliable tool to calculate reachable unseen tiles and determine if an area is a dead end to prevent navigational hallucinations.
 - **'High-Level Planner' Agent:** Could analyze the primary goal and suggest a sequence of maps or major objectives to achieve it.